department-of-veterans-affairs/va.gov-team/products/identity/Support Process/readme.md

 Top Goals:  One of our 2024 OKRs is develop an Identity Team Request & Support process for va.gov, which will help us help other teams far more efficiently than currently.

 * Create an intake process for feature requests, updates, bug fixes, data requests, etc.
-* Allow folks to self-service (access pre-existing materials/answers/FAQ's as much as possible)
+* Allow folks to self-service and learn about the team (access pre-existing materials/answers/FAQ's as much as possible)
-* Ability to view all requests holistically.
+* Ability to view all requests together.
 * Create metrics to measure support

 Create solutions to manage & fulfill requests from other va.gov Product Teams, including: